Caucasus University: Caucasus School of Law (CSL)

-Caucasus School of Law, established in September 2005, is designed to fulfill the requirements established by the Ministry of Education and Science of Georgia and the European Credit Transfer System (ECTS), and the education process is frequently monitored by foreign experts.
+The Caucasus School of Law, established in September 2005, is designed to fulfill the requirements established by the Ministry of Education and Science of Georgia and the European Credit Transfer System (ECTS), and the education process is frequently monitored by foreign experts.
 CSL's motto is “The law is strict, but it is the law” (Dura Lex, Sed Lex).
 The secondary priority of CSL is the scientific and research activities of students and professors.
-The students’ self-governing organization, CSL-U, is a member of the European Students’ Union (ESIB).
+The students' self-governing organization, CSL-U, is a member of the European Students' Union (ESIB).